Principal bundles under reductive groups

 \begin{proof} Taking for $M$ in \eqref{e:HomMN} the representation $\sV$ of $H$ and for $N$ the trivial representation $\sO_X$ of $H$ shows that $I_H(\sV) = H^0_H(X,\sO_X)$ if and only if $\sV^n$ has the direct summand $\sO_X$ for some $n$.
 The result follows. \end{proof}

 Let $k'$ be an extension of $k$ contained in $H^0(X,\sO_X)$.
 Then we may regard $X$ as a $k'$\nd scheme.
 A pregroupoid $H$ over $X$ is then a pregroupoid in $k'$\nd schemes if and only if $k'$ lies in $H^0_H(X,\sO_X)$.
 Suppose that this condition holds, and let $K$ be a reductive groupoid over $H$.
-The restriction $K'$ of $K$ to the subscheme $X \times_{k'} X$ of $X \times_k X$ is a reductive groupoid in $k'$\nd schemes over $H$.
+The restriction $K'$ of $K$ above the subscheme $X \times_{k'} X$ of $X \times_k X$ is a reductive groupoid in $k'$\nd schemes over $H$.
 We have

-Indeed $K'$ coincides, as a groupoid in $k'$\nd schemes over $X$, with the pullback of $K_{k'}$ along the canonical morphism of $k'$\nd schemes $X \to X_{k'}$.
-Thus $X \to X_{k'}$ defines an equivalence from $\Mod_{K_{k'}}(X_{k'})$ to $\Mod_{K'}(X)$, so that any representation of $K'$ with no direct summand isomorphic to the identity is a direct summand of a representation of $K$ with no direct summand isomorphic to the identity.
+Indeed $K'$ coincides, as a groupoid in $k'$\nd schemes over $X$, with the pullback of $K_{k'}$ along the canonical morphism of $k'$\nd schemes $X \to X_{k'}$, and since $X \to X_{k'}$ defines by Lemma~\ref{l:prereppull} an equivalence from $\Mod_{K_{k'}}(X_{k'})$ to $\Mod_{K'}(X)$, the representations of $K'$ with no non-zero trivial direct summand are by Lemma~\ref{l:extquot} the direct summands of representations of $K$ with no non-zero trivial direct summand.

 Let $k'$ be an extension of $k$.
-Then Lemma~\ref{l:colimH0HV} applied to the system $(\sO_X \otimes_k V)$ where $V$ runs over the finite-dimensional $k$\nd vector subspaces of $k'$ shows that the embedding of $H^0_H(X,\sO_X)$ induces an isomorphism
+Suppose that either $k'$ is finite over $k$ or that $X$ is quasi-compact.
+By \eqref{e:Homextiso}, the embedding of $H^0_H(X,\sO_X)$ induces an isomorphism